johannalee/poc-foundation/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npn run build:lib` to build the component library.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Run `npm run package` to build an tarball artifact which is consumable in another Angular app locally.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Jest](https://jestjs.io/).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help